testedtim/new-cft-website/pages/code-of-conduct.md

 ---
 title: Code of Conduct
-metaDescription: This is a sample meta description.
-If one is not present in your page/post's front matter, the default metadata.desciption will be used instead.
+metaDescription: Code for Tucson is committed to providing inclusive and safe experiences for everyone.
+Together, we make this a community we're proud to be a part of.
 date: 2017-01-01T00:00:00.000Z
 useDark: false
 pageHeadStyle: short-default